 After the first few days, you may notice that your placid and happy child has turned into a little monster.
 Behavioral changes in our kids often ring alarm bells.
 But at this point, it is usually all to do with how tired they are.
 The school is big and exciting.
 Each of their senses is stimulated for the whole day.
 No wonder they come home and act out at first.
 As they get used to their new environment and daily routine, the well-behaved child you’ve missed will be back.

 As friendships blossom, you may find your little one picks up some more inappropriate language and habits.
 It’s an important part of them fitting in, but you can always make it clear that your home isn’t the place for it.
 Friendships can also attract unwelcome visitors to your child’s hair!
 Headlice is a really common problem, but it can be easily tackled with natural remedies.
-Check out websites that offer reviews of the best brands like these Licenex reviews.
-You can then make an informed choice about the best way to rid your home of those lice.
+Check out websites that offer reviews of the best brands so you can then make an informed choice about the best way to rid your home of those lice.

 When your children are at school full time, the few short hours at the end of the day can whizz by.
 You may find out you’re missing quality time with the kids.
 Your little ones could be tearing around excited, or snowed under with homework.
 It can make for some unpleasant situations at times.
 If your home becomes chaotic after school, you can try this after school meditation to help everyone come together and relax.
 For more ideas about keeping afterschool a calm time in your home, check out this guide.